AAbella7529/AAbella7529/README.md

 :books:  In my spare time I like to teach and empower others about "Cyber Security and Coding".

-:pushpin: I look forward to interact with tech minded people in Github and Discord.
+:pushpin: I look forward to interact with tech minded people for inspiration.

-📫 Let's get connected!
+📫 Let's get connected here in Github and Discord.

 ![Typo2](https://github.com/AAbella7529/AAbella7529/assets/158771536/69e80b83-f787-495d-8764-caa7109343b6)